KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

          | Azure Synapse         | -                 |
          +-----------------------+-------------------+

-Read Only
+**Read Only**, by default set to *Read Only*
-   Available options are: *Read Only* and *Read-and-write*.
-In case the data source is defined as read-and-write, it can be used by Knowage to write temporary tables.
+In case the data source is defined as *Read-and-write*, it will be used by Knowage to write temporary tables.
-Write
-   Default If a data source is set as *Write Default* then it is used by Knowage for writing temporary tables also coming from other *Read Only* data sources.
-Note that each Knowage installation can have only one *Write Default* data source.
-Type
-   The available options are

-      + If you want to define a direct **JDBC** connection, then you have to also set the following fields:

-         - **URL** Database URL.
-An example for MySQL databases is ``jdbc:mysql://localhost:3306/foodmart_key``
+**Type**, by default set to *JDBC*
+      + In case of a *JDBC* connection, additional fields to fill in are:

          - **User** Database username.
          - **Password** Database password.
          - **Driver** Driver class name.
 An example for MySQL databases is ``com.mysql.jdbc.Driver``.
-      + If instead you want to define a **JNDI** connection, fill in the following fields:
+      + In case of a *JNDI* connection, additional fields to fill in:

          - **Multischema** Available options are *Yes* or *No*.
 If *Yes*, the JNDI resource full name is calculated at runtime by appending a user’s profile attribute (specified in the *Multischema attribute* field) to the JNDI base name defined in the server.xml, we suppose it has been told at the end of installation or during server configuration.
          - **Schema attribute** The name of the profile attribute that determines the schema name.
          - **JNDI NAME** It depends on the application server.
 For instance, for Tomcat 7 it has the format ``java:comp/env/jdbc/<resource_name>``.
 If the data source is multischema, then the string is ``java:comp/env/jdbc/<prefix>``.

-Once you have filled the form, you can test the new data source by clicking on the *Test* button at the top right corner of the page and then save it.
+Afterwards, test the new data source by clicking on the *Test* button at the top right corner of the page and then *Save* it.

-Now you are connected to your data and you can start a new Business Intelligence project with Knowage!
+Now you are connected to your data and you can start a new Business Intelligence project with Knowage.

 Big Data and NoSQL
 -------------------